-The Secretary of the State, by virtue of the office, is the Commissioner of Elections of the state, with the powers and duties involving the conduct of elections as prescribed by law.
-The secretary of the state's written instructions and opinions are to be labeled as such and cite the authority on which they are based.
-And, unless otherwise provided by state statute, the secretary's regulations, declaratory rulings, instructions and opinions, are to be implemented, executed, and carried out, whichever applies under Title 9 Statutes, (except chapter 155), provided nothing in this section is understood to alter the right of appeal provided under the provisions of chapter 54. (§9-3, §9-190)
+The Secretary of the State, by virtue of the office, is the Commissioner of Elections of the state, with the powers and duties relating to the conduct of elections as prescribed by law.
+The Secretary of the State's written instructions and opinions are to be labeled as such and cite the authority on which they are based.
+And, unless otherwise provided by state statute, the Secretary's regulations, declaratory rulings, instructions and opinions, in written form and any order issued under subsection (b) of this section are to be implemented, executed, and carried out, whichever applies under Title 9 Statutes, (except chapter 155), provided nothing in this section is understood to alter the right of appeal provided under the provisions of chapter 54. (§ 9-3, § 9-190)